MrLingo/roundworm-connectome/README.md

 ![Image description](images/celegans_neural_map.jpg)

 For now the whole network have random connections and every neuron choose it's own axon and get 'assigned' with dendrites automatically.
-Now the worm activates part of his circuitry, depending on his actions inside a deterministic and discrete environment (grid system), that includes obstacles, food, other worms, oxygen and poison.
+The worm then, activates part of his circuitry, depending on his actions inside a deterministic and discrete environment (grid system), that includes obstacles, food, other worms, oxygen and poison.

 I used files from the OpenWorm project to map each neuron to it's name and corresponding neurotransmitter.